tjd1234/cmpt135spring2024/obsidian/135website2024/basic sorting.md

 To find an element `x` in vector `v`, first looks in the *middle* of the vector.
 There are three possible cases:

 1. **The middle element is equal to `x`**.
 In this case `x` has been found and binary search immediately returns the position of `x`.
 2. **`x` is smaller than the middle element**.
-In this case, if `x` is in the vector it's among the values to the *left* of the middle element, and so binary search is run on this *left* half.
+In this case, *if* `x` is in the vector it's among the values to the *left* of the middle element, and so binary search is run on this *left* half.
 3. **`x` is bigger than the middle element**.
-In this case, if `x` is in the vector it's among the values to the *right* of the middle element, and so binary search is run on this *right* half.
+In this case, *if* `x` is in the vector it's among the values to the *right* of the middle element, and so binary search is run on this *right* half.

 What makes this so efficient is that each comparison discards *half* of the remaining elements.
-In contrast, linear search does discards only 1 element per comparison.
+In contrast, each linear search comparison discards only 1 element.

-For example, suppose we're searching this vector:
+For example, suppose we're searching this sorted vector:

 ```
 4, 5, 8, 11, 15, 20, 21
 ```

 Does it contain 6?
-Binary search goes like this:
+Binary search proceeds like this:

 ```
 4, 5, 8, 11, 15, 20, 21